Kapil Sharma Surprised With Ali Asgar’s Claim On Preeti, Is Currently Travelling With Ginni Chatrath

 - Here’s Why Sunil Grover, Ali Asgar & Kapil Sharma Never Worked Together After The Mid-air Fight

-Kapil Sharma grabbed headlines for his Twitter controversy.
+Kapil Sharma had grabbed the headlines for his Twitter controversy.
 Post this controversy, it was said that the ace comedian was suffering from depression.
 His friends from television industry came out in support of Kapil.

-Recently, Ali Asgar met Kapil Sharma at his office, as he heard that he was suffering from depression and has not come out of his room from past three days.
+Recently, Ali Asgar met Kapil Sharma at his office, as he heard that he was suffering from depression and has not come out of his room since past three days.
 While talking to an entertainment portal, Ali had even said that Kapil was missing the whole team, especially Preeti Simoes.

 Kapil Seemed Like A Child!